 You’ll need: a really quiet whisper and imagination

 For this one, the bigger the group the funnier!
-Chinese Whispers provides hours of entertainment and laughs and doesn’t require anything except people.
+The Telephone Game provides hours of entertainment and laughs and doesn’t require anything except people.
 The concept of the game is that one person thinks of a phrase and that phrase gets whispered around the circle.
 Once the phrase gets to the last person in the circle, they have to say it aloud and more often than not, it’s entirely different to the original phrase!
 To up the difficulty, try and get creative with the phrases as you go along!

 You’ll need: a plastic lid, large toothpick, paper, scissors, coloured pens, metal skewer

 Spinning tops are great for younger kids, plus they are pretty easy to make!
 Here’s how:

 1. Find a plastic lid, either from a water bottle, coffee container etc. and trace around it on a sheet of paper.

 2. Cut out the circle with a pair of scissors and then fold it in half horizontally, open it out and then fold it vertically and unfold.
 Feel free to decorate your circle at this point!